 Before I even dive into talking about these Mexican chocolate churro rice krispie treats, I need to get something off my chest.
 I'm a snickerdoodle snob.
 Alanna and I have spent the better part of the year playfully rolling our eyes at recipes labeled as "snickerdoodle __(fill in the blank)__" when the only thing snickerdoodle about it is a little sprinkle of cinnamon and sugar.
 And with this recipe for churro rice krispie treats, I concede.
 I'm no better.

-I realize I could just as easily call these snickerdoodle, cinnamon toast, or even cinnamon roll rice krispie treats – for they’re all of those things just as much as they are churro.
-That being said, I need something that called out the heavy dose of cinnamon + sugar sprinkled under the Mexican chocolate drizzle and churro fits.
+I realize I could just as easily call these snickerdoodle, cinnamon toast, or even cinnamon roll rice krispie treats - for they're all of those things just as much as they are churro.
+That being said, I need something that called out the heavy dose of cinnamon + sugar sprinkled under the Mexican chocolate drizzle and churro fits, given the churro's popularity in Mexico.
 So snickerdoodle/churro purists out there, I see you.
 I hear you.
-And I’m churro-ing onward anyway.
-Shove a rice krispie treat in your face and we’ll be friends again soon.
+And I'm churro-ing onward anyway.
+Shove a rice krispie treat in your face and we'll be friends again soon.
 Promise.

 I also realize that rice krispie treats don't really need a recipe - there are a million and one basic recipes out there, including one on the back of the box, I'm sure.
 Though you need to know that none of those hold a candle to Smitten Kitchen's brown butter crispy treats - from which these Mexican chocolate-drizzled churro brown rice krispie treats were adapted - hers has the very best, most perfect ratio of butter to marshmallow to cereal.

 Building on Deb's base recipe, I've got two rice krispie tips for the foolproof treats.

 - I always use brown rice crisps cereal - typically sweetened only with fruit juice, the texture and flavor of brown rice crisps creates a richer and less-cloying treat.